Connecting patients and physicians for better outcomes.

-Over the next four years, Ernie had part of his lumbar spine fused, which was unsuccessful; he had screws and rods placed and then removed due to lack of stability.
-After one of (his final?) surgery, he was given a corset-like brace.
+Over the next four years, Ernie had part of his lumbar spine fused, which was unsuccessful; and he had screws and rods placed and then removed due to lack of stability.
+After one of his surgeries, he was given a corset-like brace.
 The brace, which rests on his hips and goes up to his armpits, was supposed to keep the weight off of Ernie’s spine while he was recovering from surgery.
-But for Ernie, now TK, the brace has become a permanent fixture in his life.
-It provides the rigidity and support he needs to be able to stand upright and allowing him to move, albeit painfully.
+But for Ernie, now 55, the brace has become a permanent fixture in his life.
+It provides the rigidity and support he needs to be able to stand upright and move around, albeit painfully.

-Ernie’s chronic low back pain was also complicated by his narcolepsy, which he has battled since TK.
-The chronic sleep disorder means he can only take opioids when absolutely necessary, such as during surgery recovery, as they make him overly sleepy and can trigger migraine.
+Ernie’s chronic low back pain was also complicated by his narcolepsy, which he has battled since 2003.
+The chronic sleep disorder means he can only take opioids when absolutely necessary, such as during a surgery recovery, as they make him overly sleepy and can trigger migraine.

-Ernie tried to return to work but was unable, so at age 37, he was deemed disabled by the state and begin receiving Medicare.
-Furthermore, having served in the military from ages 19-22, Ernie is also being treated by Veterans Affairs (VA).
+Ernie tried to return to work but was unable, so at age 37, he was deemed disabled by the state and began receiving Medicare.
+Having served in the military from ages 19 to 22, Ernie is also being treated by Veterans Affairs (VA).
 Trying to weave through the multiple insurance companies over the past 23 years has been a challenge.
 But it’s one he tries not to dwell on.

 “I have my days, but most of the time I stay positive,” he says.
 “I feel like it’s important for me to be a role model for people that are in chronic pain because we have to have something to look forward to.”